 Scientific research shows that these are particularly useful at building and preserving bone mass in women, which is a critical component of health as you get older.
 Fans of herbal extracts will find a few choice ingredients as well, with dong quai extract and the potentially fat-burning Garcinia Cambogia.

 Now Foods provides standard doses of pretty much everything except B vitamins, which come in hefty-sized mega-doses.
 The presence of mineral ingredients as chelates, instead of inorganic salts, is an attractive feature; these are absorbed much better by your body.

-Now Foods Eve scores well on purity and label accuracy testing by independent labs, and it doesn’t have much in the way of shady ingredients, so it’s a very smart choice.
+Now Foods Eve scores well on purity and labels accuracy testing by independent labs, and it doesn’t have much in the way of shady ingredients, so it’s a brilliant choice.

 Naturelo might be the company that does “natural” best.
-The vitamins and minerals in their women’s multivitamin are extracted from a wide range of naturally-occurring sources, ranging from acerola cherries (vitamin C) to kelp (iodine).
+The vitamins and minerals in their women’s multivitamins are extracted from various naturally occurring sources, ranging from acerola cherries (vitamin C) to kelp (iodine).

-These actually stand a chance of being absorbed much better than standard multivitamin ingredients, and the fact that many of the metals are bonded in amino acid chelates only helps the case.
+These actually stand a chance of being absorbed much better than standard multivitamin ingredients.
+The fact that many of the metals are bonded in amino acid chelates only helps the case.
 It could use a higher calcium and vitamin D content to help women build bone mass, but aside from that, it’s a strong choice.

 MegaFood Women’s has an unusual approach to providing its multivitamin nutrients.
-Instead of the inorganic chemical forms that most supplements deliver their vitamins and minerals in, MegaFood’s nutrients are isolated from specially-bred strains of brewer’s yeast–because the nutrients are directly salvaged from a natural process, the hope is that they will be easier for your body to absorb.
+Instead of the inorganic chemical forms that most supplements deliver their vitamins and minerals, MegaFood’s nutrients are isolated from specially-bred strains of brewer’s yeast.
+Because the nutrients are directly salvaged from a natural process, the hope is that they will be easier for your body to absorb.

 They may be more easily absorbed, but it looks like the quality control isn’t quite there in the manufacturing process.